 What You Need to Know About iXBRL Tagging

-Her Majesty’s Revenue and Customs (HMRC) is just one body across the world that requires companies to file their corporation tax returns and accounts in iXBRL format.
+Her Majesty’s Revenue and Customs (HMRC) is just one body that requires companies to file their corporation tax returns and accounts in iXBRL format.

-This requirement has been in place for a number of years – specifically, since 1 January 2010, when legislation came into force that required most companies’ corporation tax returns and accounts to be iXBRL tagged in respect of any returns filed on or after 1 April 2011.
+This requirement has been in place for several years – specifically, since 1 January 2010, when the legislation came into force that required most companies’ corporation tax returns and accounts to be iXBRL tagged in respect of any returns filed on or after 1 April 2011.

-As a result of this legislation, it’s important that you understand your responsibilities when it comes to iXBRL tagging, if you are required to submit a company tax return to HMRC.
+As a result of this legislation, you must understand your responsibilities regarding iXBRL tagging if you are required to submit a company tax return to HMRC.

-The vast majority of companies that file a corporation tax return with HMRC will have to ensure that their company tax return (also known as a CT600) along with their accompanying accounts are tagged in iXBRL format before they are filed with HMRC.
+Let’s deep dive into “what is iXBRL Tagging.”
+The vast majority of companies that file a corporation tax return with HMRC will have to ensure that their company tax return (also known as a CT600), along with their accompanying accounts, are tagged in iXBRL format before filing with HMRC.

 There are a limited number of cases where iXBRL tagging isn’t required.
 In such instances, other file formats, such as pdf, should be accepted by HMRC.
 Given the relatively small number of companies that fall into the exemption, it’s highly likely that your company’s return and accounts will have to be iXBRL tagged.

-Luckily, if you do have to comply with HMRC’s tagging requirements it’s worth noting that the process of tagging your company’s accounts shouldn’t interfere with the presentation of the accounts.
-This means that you can continue to use the same layout and style as you have always done.
+Luckily, if you have to comply with HMRC’s tagging requirements, it’s worth noting that the process of tagging your company’s accounts shouldn’t interfere with the presentation of the accounts.
+This means you can continue using the same layout and style as you have always done.

-HMRC accepts a number of taxonomies for filing, a list of which is available to view here.
+HMRC accepts several taxonomies for filing, a list of which is available to view here.

-Tagging accounts and computations in iXBRL format can be a very technical job, and many companies may find themselves overwhelmed at the prospect of having to get everything tagged correctly, especially as year-end and filing deadlines draw closer.
+Tagging accounts and computations in iXBRL format can be very technical.
+Many companies may find themselves overwhelmed at correctly tagging everything, especially as year-end and filing deadlines draw closer.

-Thankfully, there are specialists out there that provide managed tagging services, such as DataTracks.
+Thankfully, specialists out there provide managed tagging services, such as DataTracks.

-DataTracks has over a decade of experience filing with a number of regulators, including HMRC and the SEC, and has experience working with a wide range of accounting taxonomies, including UK GAAP (both old and new) and IFRS.
-What’s more, DataTracks offers a pre-validation check to clients to provide you with the peace of mind that your filing should be successful when submitted through the HMRC gateway.
+DataTracks has over a decade of experience filing with several regulators, including HMRC and the SEC, and has experience working with a wide range of accounting taxonomies, including UK GAAP (both old and new) and IFRS.
+What’s more, DataTracks offers clients a pre-validation check to provide the peace of mind that your filing should be successful when submitted through the HMRC gateway.

-For more information on how DataTracks can help your business with its iXBRL obligations, please see our website or reach out to a member of the team at email@example.com.
+For more information on how DataTracks can help your business with its iXBRL obligations, please see our website or contact a team member at firstname.lastname@example.org.